A What the Health review, a dietitian’s thoughts on the controversial Netflix documentary promoting a vegan and plant based diet.

 What the Health on Sugar vs Fat

 The film starts with a discussion about the association between sugar intake and diabetes.
 I do agree with the fact that eating sugar does not cause diabetes, however rather than discuss the complexities of diabetes pathophysiology, the doctor quickly just dumps the blame on animal products.
 The doctor makes the claim that when we ingest animal products, the fat from it is not used and simply builds up in our body like plaque and is causing insulin resistance.
 This means the sugar you’re eating cannot get naturally into your cells.
 This philosophy is right, however I don’t agree that fat is the only culprit, and really excess calories as a whole is contributing to insulin resistance because our body can only store so much at a time.
-It is mentioned that when we eat carbs we burn it or we store it which again, I but he just stops there and doesn’t mention the potential weight gain once those stores are at their max (which isn’t that hard to do!).
+It is mentioned that when we eat carbs we burn it or we store it, but he just stops there and doesn’t mention the potential weight gain once those stores are at their max (which isn’t that hard to do!).
 As we know when we store carbs in the form of glycogen, over time if it’s not used up, it will be turned into fat and stored that way.
-We also know, thanks to the , that in the absence of carbs, excess fat can be used and burned and not simply stored and turned into more fat.
-We see that individuals on a keto diet are able to lose weight, however whether that’s sustainable is a whole other discussion (which you can ).
+We also know, that in the absence of carbs, excess fat can be used and burned and not simply stored and turned into more fat.
+We see that individuals on a keto diet are able to lose weight, however whether that’s sustainable is a whole other discussion (which you can check out here).
 The fact of the matter is, that if we consume excess calories and do very little physical activity, no matter what we’re eating (fat or carbs), we will store it and likely gain weight.

 What the Health is a Perfect Storm of Paranoia & Fear Mongering